asleepyskye/archive-hrt.cat/index.md

 [View the changelog](/changelog)

 {: .notice }
-**We're back!** HRT Cat was offline for a number of months due to Github being a little bitch and also we were doing other stuff and sadly were not able to prioritize this project.
+**We're back!** HRT Cat was offline for a number of months due to Github being a bitch and taking down our site.
+Also we were doing other stuff and sadly were not able to prioritize this project.
 Free Palastine.
 For a full update on where the site went, where it is now, and what the future might hold, check out [this journal entry here](/journal#hrt-cat-is-back).
 View the [changelog](/changelog) to see what else is new.

 Hiya!
 Welcome to HRT Cat.
 This is a website where you can review information on how to make injectable HRT for sale, for mutual aid, or just for yourself.
 It's also a launching point for so many other types of necessary information about DIY HRT.
 It seems like every day the world becomes a scarier place for trans people.
 This website is dedicated to taking hormone therapy into our own hands when bigoted governments and institutions stand in our way.
 This website is open source, please feel free to [become a contributor](/contribute) or to [make a donation](/donate).

 {: .notice }
 HRT Cat is in active development and should be a considered a living document.
 Data here is subject to mistakes and to change.
-We cite our sources so that you can doublecheck our work.
+We cite our sources so that you can double check our work.

 <div class="landing-grid">
     <a class="grid-item" href="/guide">